-Imagine you are cruising along in fifth gear; you want to shift down; you pull in the clutch lever - and there is no return action.
-It just lies up against the hand-grip.
+Imagine you are cruising along in fifth gear; you want to shift down; you squeeze the clutch lever - and there is no return action.
+It just lies up against the handgrip.

 No fun, but not dangerous.
-You can shift the bike without a clutch.
+You can shift the bike without using the clutch lever.
 This is not advisable unless necessary, but it can be done.
 Back off on the throttle and shift down a gear.